Convention centre at Tamukkam grounds to be ready by September-end

 ADVERTISEMENT

-The Convention Centre coming up on 2.47 acres at Tamukkam Grounds in Madurai might soon open its doors to the public.
+The Convention centre coming up on a sprawling 2.47 acres at Tamukkam Grounds in Madurai may soon open its doors to the public by this month end.

+Municipal Administration and Water Supply Department Secretary Shiv Das Meena, Director of Municipal Administration P. Ponniah, along with Corporation Commissioner Simranjeet Singh Kahlon, took up inspection at the centre on Thursday.

-The centre, which is built under the Smart Cities Mission at a cost of ₹46.2 crore, will be a major facility, especially for businessmen, industrialists and traders, to hold exhibitions and fairs while it will equally prove to be a recreational place for the general public.
+The centre, which is built under the Smart Cities Mission at a cost of ₹47.72 crore, will be a major facility, especially for businessmen, industrialists and traders, to hold exhibitions and fairs.
+It will equally prove to be a recreational place for the general public.

 According to a Corporation official, 98% of the work on the centre, which was started on May 11, 2020, is complete.
 The entire work is expected to be over by September-end.
 It will be fully air-conditioned and will accommodate around 3,500 people at once.

-“A separate kitchen and dining hall is also a part of the project which will encourage more wedding events to take place.
+“A separate kitchen and dining hall are also a part of the project which will encourage more wedding events to take place.
 The centre is also differently-abled friendly,” said the official.

 The underground parking has been designed to accommodate 234 cars and 357 two-wheelers as well.